martynthewolf/martynthewolf.github.io/_posts/2014-04-16-Getting-Started-In-Open-Source-Development.markdown

 tags:
 - Open Source Software
 - OSS
-- contribute
+- Contribute
-- confidence
+- Confidence
-- community
+- Community
 ---

 I want to start first by talking about some common fears I hear from people who want to contribute